swiftlang/sourcekit-lsp/Contributor Documentation/BSP Extensions.md

    * A source file might be part of multiple targets and might have different compiler arguments in those two targets,
    * thus the target is necessary in this request. **/
   target: BuildTargetIdentifier;

+  /** The language with which the document was opened in the editor. */
+  language: LanguageId;
 }

 export interface TextDocumentSourceKitOptionsResult {